-These Soft Ginger Molasses Cookies are extremely delicious!
+These Soft Ginger Molasses Cookies are incredibly delicious!
 They are soft moist and full of flavor.

 These Soft Ginger Molasses Cookies smell so good, taste so good and are soft.
 In other words, they smell, taste and say “Christmas” with the molasses, ginger, cinnamon, and cloves.
 What could be better?
 I serve them three different ways.
 Sometimes, I just fix a big soft ginger cookie which is excellent with a cup of coffee.
 Other times, I love-making smaller cookies and stuffing them with a creamy marshmallow cream cheese filling.
 I flavor it with either lemon or orange flavoring.
 Both the lemon and orange go so well with these Ginger Molasses cookies.
 However you serve them, you will see great big smiles.

 “But I have all, and abound: I am full, having received of Epaphroditus the things which were sent from you, a fragrant offering, a sacrifice acceptable, well pleasing to God.”
 Philippians 4:18